 "The one thing I think the CrossFit community should be reminded of is that CrossFit is not the Games.
 CrossFit is not competition.
 What fuels, inspires, and drives people, is the people who will never go to Regionals or will never go to the Games.
 They may participate in the Open because they're passionate, but CrossFit is about changing people's lives: picking up your grand kids without hurting your back, living more independently, or even feeling stronger when you play the sports you like to play.
 As the sport is growing, I want to remind the community, it's not about the Games.
 There's far more people that will never step foot in the Home Depot Center than vice versa.
 I think those are the people we need to be inspired by, more so than the people that are in competitions." - Chris Spealler

 What to Expect

-It's important to know that the CrossFitters that you may have seen or heard about on EPSN or in the CrossFit Games are elite athletes, and many of them are even professional athletes.
+It's important to know that the CrossFitters that you may have seen or heard about on TV or in the CrossFit Games are elite athletes, and many of them are even professional athletes.
 Just like not all people who play basketball play in the NBA, not all CrossFitters are training for the CrossFit Games.
 You can expect to see men and women of all body types, all fitness levels, all ages, and all different fitness goals doing CrossFit.
-Some are training for CrossFit competitions, triathons or marathons, and others are training to be able to keep up with their kids, lose weight, or have more energy.
+Some are training for CrossFit competitions, triathlons or marathons, and others are training to be able to keep up with their kids, lose weight, or have more energy.

 You can also expect that you will always be supervised, supported and coached by a qualified trainer who will teach you how to safely perform all of the movements asked of you.
 Your trainer has your safety and well-being in mind, and will therefore make sure that you are able to perform movements correctly and consistently before asking you to add intensity with speed and/or heavy weight.